CrowdDynamicsLab/InfoMotif/README.md

 ## Reference
- If you make use of this code or the GraFrank algorithm in your work, please cite the following paper:
+ If you make use of this code or the InfoMotif framework in your work, please cite the following paper:

 ```bibtex
 @inproceedings{sankar2020beyond,